thomastay/personal-blog/content/Blub framework lifecycle.md

 1. **Blubx** emerges, an extension language for Blub that transpiles to Glorp.
 The missing piece to the puzzle is unlocked.
 1. Blubx takes the world by storm.
 People trip over themselves to write transpilers, minifiers, optimizers, linkers (aka. `macroexpand`) for Blubx.
 1. $BIG_COMPANY_HERE adopts Blubx.
 Giant codebases are written in Blubx.
 Papers are written about Blubx.
 You can get a career in Blubx.
-1. 100B lines later, the cracks in Blubx start to show.
-Users complain that it still is too slow, devs complain that the transpilation process is too confusing.
+1. The cracks in Blubx start to show.
+Users complain that it is still too slow, devs complain that the transpilation process is too confusing.
 1. Not to worry, Blubx now has a swath of consultants, ready to help you tidy up your codebase and optimize your Blubx code for Glorp.
 All for the low, low price of $300/h.
 1. Finally having had enough, %SENIOR_DEV% quits `$PRONOUN` Blubx job, takes a 2 year sabbatical, and thinks to `$REFLEXIVE_PRONOUN`: How can we *really* solve the problems of the Glorp domain?
 1. GOTO 1.